What a Washer Not Draining Means for Your Appliance—And Your Wallet

-Opening a washer to find standing water can really put a damper on your day.
-Read on to determine what could be the cause of a washer not draining, and whether the solution is minor fix or a major repair.
+Opening a washer to find standing water can put a damper on anyone’s day.
+Find out what could be the cause of a washer not draining, and whether the solution is a minor fix or a major repair.

 Small items get stuck in the washing machine all the time, often ending up in the drain pump.
 The pump will either be accessible on the bottom front or back of the machine (on a top loader, it may be necessary to remove the washer’s front panel).
-From here, you can pull the pump out to look for any items like coins that have gotten lodged inside or see if its filter has become clogged.
+From here, the pump can be pulled out and inspected for any items like coins or pieces of fabric that have gotten caught inside.

-Check that your machine is at the proper drain height.
+The machine may not be at the proper drain height.

 Problems with the home’s plumbing system may affect the washing machine.